CLOSED CHURCHES WITHIN THE

 Brief History:

-Colbert noted in his journal he had preached in Wilkes-Barre in the
+noted in his journal he had preached in Wilkes-Barre in the courthouse as

-'Old Ship Zion' was erected on the public square between West Market Street and
+The 'Old Ship Zion' was erected on the public square between West Market Street

-North Main.
-The church was a wooden structure, 45x65, with a steeple and its
+and North Main.
+The church was a wooden structure, 45x65, with a steeple and

-understanding that it should not be under the exclusive control of any
+erected with the understanding that it should not be under the exclusive

-denomination.
-Inevitably, the Congregationalists claimed that they gave more
+control of any denomination.
+Inevitably, the Congregationalists claimed that

 In 1827, Rev. George Peck petitioned the